 - Immigrant visa applications processed through consular processing

-- VAWA self-petitioners, Special Immigrant Juvenile applicants, Asylees, Refuges, U and T nonimmigrants and other humanitarian-based applicants.
+- VAWA self-petitioners, Special Immigrant Juvenile applicants, Asylees, Refugees, U and T nonimmigrants and other humanitarian-based applicants.

 Under the new Public Charge Rule, USCIS will evaluate petitions based on whether the beneficiary is likely to receive public benefits in 12 months out of a 36-month period.
 The following programs are considered public benefits: